harvard-lil/website-static/app/_sketches_active/guerrilla-library-cookbook.md

 # Required
 what_does_it_do: >
-  A guide and resource for people who want to start their own free form library.
+  A guide and resource for people who want to start their own free form library

 # Optional
 why_does_it_exist: |